Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

-Before proving Theorem~\ref{thm:bin_abs_stable} we give a useful criterion for s-closed subsets to be binary absorbing. \begin{proposition} Suppose that $B$ is an s-closed subset of a minimal Taylor algebra $\alg{A}$.
-Then the following are equivalent: \begin{itemize} \item[(a)] $B$ 2-absorbs $\alg{A}$, \item[(b)] for all $a \in A \setminus B$ and all $b \in B$, the algebra $\Sg_{\alg{A}}(a,b)$ has a proper 2-absorbing subuniverse, \item[(c)] for all $a \in A$ and all $b \in B$, there is a directed s-walk from $a$ to an element in $B$ which is contained in $\Sg(a,b)$. \end{itemize} \end{proposition}
+\begin{proposition} Suppose that $B$ is an s-closed subset of a minimal Taylor algebra $\alg{A}$.
+Then the following are equivalent: \begin{itemize} \item[(a)] $B$ 2-absorbs $\alg{A}$, \item[(b)] for all $a \in A \setminus B$ and all $b \in B$, the algebra $\Sg_{\alg{A}}(a,b)$ has a nontrivial 2-absorbing subuniverse, \item[(c)] for all $a \in A$ and all $b \in B$, there is a directed s-walk from $a$ to an element in $B$ which is contained in $\Sg_{\alg A}(a,b)$. \end{itemize} \end{proposition}

 \begin{proof} To see that (a) implies (b), note that $B \abs_{2} \alg{A}$ implies that $B \cap \Sg_{\alg A}(a,b) \abs_{2} \Sg_{\alg A}(a,b)$.